jaxendy/Guess-the-line/README.md

 How to Play:

-1. Pull the betting lines for games for an upcoming week (preferably from Circa Sports via https://x.com/CircaSports).
+1. Pull the betting lines for games for an upcoming week (preferably from Circa Sports via https://x.com/CircaSports for example https://x.com/CircaSports/status/1974900025529672163).
 Try to do earlier in the week so lines are sharper
 2. Either:
        (Preferred) Use a drawing app to draw over all the lines on the sheet and erase them as you go Find a third party that can read the games to you where you can then enter the data into the laptop (so you can not see the lines on the sheet).